C0DIC/nya-terminal/README.md

 # NYA Terminal >•<

-Simple & fun script that will show you date, time and etc like kawai~
+Simple & fun script that will show you date, time and etc like kawai girl~

 ## Requirements